 Each week, we showcase an established or emerging artist, who is garnering attention for their work.

-In this edition, we caught up with the Brighton based digital artist, photographer and all-round good guy, Brian Roe.
+In this edition, we caught up with digital artist, photographer and all-around good guy, Brian Roe.

-The Varuker DaysPixel Gallery – The use of technology to create and share digital art is something we strongly support here at Pixel Gallery, and we definitely want to find out more about this, …but first you mentioned you were a teenage punk drummer, we’d love to hear more about this part of your life!
-Brian Roe – I was the drummer for the British punk rock band The Varukers.
+BR.
+I was the drummer for the British punk rock band The Varukers.
 I joined the band as a teenager straight from school in Leamington Spa and spent my teenage years touring and recording until I left the band in 1984.
 We produced 3 pivotal singles during that time all reaching the top 5 of the Indi charts.
-Our debut album ‘Bloodsuckers” reached number 1 is still selling to this day.
+Our debut album ‘Bloodsuckers” reached number 1 and is still selling.
 This put The Varukers on the map globally as one of the pioneers and iconic hardcore punk bands of the ’80s.

 I moved to Brighton in 1987, worked on the Palace Pier selling sunglasses in the day and played the drums in the evening.
 I toured with Transmission Vamp and New Model Army.
 Had an audition with The Jesus & Mary Chain and played with all sorts of other bands until I moved to London in 1990.